 We did not award any compensation to our non-employee directors during the year ended December 31, 2020.
-Going forward, we believe that attracting and retaining qualified non-employee directors will be critical to our future growth and governance.
-Consequently, in connection with the completion of the IPO, we intend to adopt a non-employee director compensation policy that will provide the following cash and equity-based incentive awards to our non-employee directors going forward:
+Going forward, we believe that attracting and retaining qualified non-employee directors will be critical to the future value of our growth and governance.
+Consequently, we intend to develop a non-employee director compensation policy that may provide for cash and/or equity-based incentive awards to our non-employee directors going forward.